 Modular procedures are required to be used for new, renewal,

-and resubmission applications as well as for revisions for individual research
+and resubmission applications as well as for revisions for the following grants and

 consortium F&A costs), regardless of whether the application is an